-Debug builds (--enable-debug) and non-optimized builds (--disable-optimize) are '''much''' slower.
-Any performance metrics gathered by such builds are largely unrelated to the what the performance a release browser would be.
+Debug builds (--enable-debug) and non-optimized builds (--disable-optimize) are much slower.
+Any performance metrics gathered by such builds are largely unrelated to what would be found in a release browser.

 before starting the browser.

 Especially on Linux, accelerated graphics can sometimes lead to severe performance problems even if things look ok visually.
-You may wish to disable accelerate graphics (Preferences -> Advanced -> General -> Use hardware acceleration when available).
+Normally you would want to leave acceleration enabled while profiling, but on Linux you may wish to disable accelerated graphics (Preferences -> Advanced -> General -> Use hardware acceleration when available).

 If you are profiling real websites, you should disable the Adobe Flash plugin so you are testing Firefox code and not Flash jank problems.
 In about:addons > Plugins, set Shockwave Flash to "Never Activate".

 Firefox reduces the precision of the Performance APIs and other clock and timer APIs accessible to Web Content.
 They are currently reduce to a multiple of 2ms; which is controlled by the privacy.reduceTimerPrecision about:config flag.

 The exact value of the precision is controlled by the privacy.resistFingerprinting.reduceTimerPrecision.microseconds about:config flag.

 Currently the Gecko Profiler has limitations in the UI for inverted call stack top function analysis which is very useful for finding heavy functions that call into a whole bunch of code.
 Currently such functions may be easy to miss looking at a profile, so feel free to also use your favorite native profiler.
 It also lacks features such as instruction level profiling which can be helpful in low level profiling, or finding the hot loop inside a large function, etc. Some example tools include Instruments on OSX (part of XCode), RotateRight Zoom on Linux (uses perf underneath), and Intel VTune on Windows or Linux.